 Segregation of duties is a basic control that prevents or detects errors, improprieties, and fraud.
 Based on inspection of CORE financial and HR system security access settings, we found employees with incompatible roles within the CORE PeopleSoft system.
 We recommend the Board be aware of this condition and realize the concentration of duties and responsibilities in a limited number of individuals is not desirable from a control point of view.
 Under these conditions, the most effective controls lie in the Board's knowledge and periodic review of operations.

 Views of Responsible Officials - The Board is aware of this condition.
-Monthly review of financial reports by the Board and the Executive Director ensure oversight of financial transactions entered by the staff.
+Monthly review of financial transactions by the Executive Director and financial reports presented to the Board will ensure oversight of financial transactions entered by the staff.